 Crawford died in 2021 due to Alzheimer's disease and contracting COVID-19 and pneumonia.
 He was 75 years old.

-Timberlake was also a former cast member of The All-New Mickey Mouse Club when he was just 12 years old, spanning from 1993 to 1994.
+Timberlake was also a former cast member of The All-New Mickey Mouse Club when he was just 12 years old, from 1993 to 1994.
 A year after, he and fellow Mouseketeer JC Chasez teamed up with three other singers to form the boy group *NSYNC.

 During the early and late 90s, the pop boy group sensation released many hits, including Bye Bye, Tearing Up My Heart, and It's Gonna Be Me.
 Unfortunately, the boyband disbanded in 2002, and Timberlake pursued a solo career.

 Timberlake's talents and charisma proved to be a hit as he won several awards from the Grammys, MTV Video Music Awards, and Brit Awards.
 He recently received the Songwriters Hall of Fame's Contemporary Icon Award.
-In addition to singing and producing hits, Timberlake also starred in films like The Social Network and Friends With Benefits.
+In addition to singing and producing hits, Timberlake starred in films like The Social Network and Friends With Benefits.